majiiidh/Hyperliquid_Withdraw/README.md

 ## 💝 Support / Donate

-If you found this repository helpful and want to support my work, you can send a donation (ETH oe USDC) to:
+If you found this repository helpful and want to support my work, you can send a donation (ETH or USDC) to:

 ```
 0xE5E6C606B94c9Bca8916315A1650C1b2Da07DFC3